pournima8113/Early-Prediction-of-Parkinson-s-Disease-Using-Deep-Learning/README.md

 * Deploying the model as a web or mobile app

 🙋‍♀️ Contributors
-* Pournima Akole – LinkedIn | GitHub
+* Pournima Akole –
-* Anuja Koshti – LinkedIn | GitHub
+* Anuja Koshti –
-* Durva Zope – LinkedIn | GitHub
+* Durva Zope –

 📄 License
 * This project is open-source and available under the MIT License.